matham/ffpyplayer/doc/source/installation.rst

 ------------

-After setting up the requirements download ffpyplayer from github and run python setup.py build_ext --inplace.
+After setting up the requirements download ffpyplayer from github and run `make` or `make force`.
 Before running, you have the option to select which FFmpeg libraries are to be used by defining values for CONFIG variables in the environment.
 For example, CONFIG_AVFILTER=0 will not use the FFmpeg avfilter libraries.
 See setup.py for all the available flags.

 To test, there's a file in the top level called test.py.
 To use it, you need to pass as the first command line argument the path to a media file